Academic Development, Education and the Promotion of Teaching

 Want to have a look around?
 Search from the homepage using your preferred keyword or by one of our eight themes (use the drop down menu), and curate your own results using the Topic, Theme and other tags as you go.

-The website is divided into eight themes, each with a curator from the ADEPT team at QMUL.
+The website is divided into eight themes, each with a curator from the Educational Development team at QMUL.
 They are: Assessment and Feedback; Career Development; Curriculum Design; Employability & Graduate Attributes; International; Leadership; Student Support; and Teaching Support.

 We also maintain a team blog, in which you can read insights from members of the team on current events and themes in higher education.